 We’ve all had those days at work.
 The kind where the pressure is high, the deadlines are tight, and the stress is palpable.
 In these moments, it’s easy to let frustration take over.
 But here’s the thing: how we communicate during these times matters—perhaps more than we realize.
+Words have the power to hurt people deeply.

 Tone Matters – Even in Emails